rgdaddio/gobotics/gobotics-frontend/frontend.md

 # gobotics-frontend

-A React Frontend for the Gobotics web portal.

-If this were a real project this probably would be in its own github repo.

 A proof of concept frontend / portal for gobotics to help learn about React/Redux.
 `gobotics-frontend` usees the React framework and Redux for statemanagment.